hassrm08/Ryan_Portfolio/README.md

-# Ryan Hass, M.S.
-Data Science Portfolio
+# Ryan Hass | Data Science Portfolio

 Hello, and thank you for taking the time to review some of my work!